 ACIS is still in the early stages, Runde says.
 A specification has been routed to industry for comment, but the initiative doesn’t have any funding yet so it’s unclear how far it will get.

-Though using biometrics for airport workers may have some support from Congress.
-Rep. Bennie G. Thompson (D-Miss.), chairman of the Committee on Homeland Security introduced H.R.
-5982, The Biometric Enhancement and Airport-Risk Reduction (BEAR) Act of 2008 earlier this year.
+Using biometrics for airport workers may have some support from Congress.
+Rep. Bennie G. Thompson (D-Miss.), chairman of the Committee on Homeland Security, introduced H.R.
+5982, The Biometric Enhancement and Airport-Risk Reduction (BEAR) Act of 2008.
 The legislation enhances previous aviation security efforts by ensuring proper introduction of biometric identification credentials to airport workers.
 The act passed the U.S. House of Representatives in June.

 The bill would require the Transportation Security Administration to study existing and proposed biometric security programs at airports, and to see how airports can transition to standards-based interoperable biometric systems and to submit to Congress a breakdown on best practices for issuing biometric credentials for airport employees.